4 nights from: $895 Single Supplement: FREE

 After lunch on your own, you’ll visit the Knesset (Israeli Parliament) building for a glimpse into the inner workings of the national government.
 Enjoy free time to explore Jerusalem independently for the remainder of the afternoon before returning to your hotel.
 Tonight, join your fellow travelers for a dinner at a local restaurant.

-This morning, set off on two-hour drive along the Red Sea to Masada, an ancient fortification perched atop a rocky plateau near the Judean Desert.
+This morning, set off on two-hour drive along the Dead Sea to Masada, an ancient fortification perched atop a rocky plateau near the Judean Desert.
 Originally built by Herod the Great, the Roman-appointed King of Judea, as a personal refuge, the site was eventually taken over by the Jews during their revolt against the Romans.
 In retaliation, Roman forces laid siege to the fortress and began to penetrate the walls.
 Rather than die at the hands of their oppressors, the Jewish military and civilians committed suicide.

 A cable car will transport you to the top, where you’ll walk among 20 acres of ruins, and learn more about the great battle that was waged here.